 Who should attend

 The course will benefit mechanical, structural, pipeline, industrial engineers and technicians who are or plan to be involved in risk and reliability assessment of offshore assets.

-- Dr Mahmood Shafiee - Lecturer in Engineering Risk Analysis
+- Dr Mahmood Shafiee - Senior Lecturer in Risk and Reliability Engineering

 Concessions10% discount applies if booked eight weeks in advance.
 10% discount for third and subsequent delegates from the same company/site.
 Discounts can be combined.

 This is a non-residential course.
 If you would like to book accommodation on campus, please contact Mitchell Hall or Cranfield Management Development Centre directly.
 Further information regarding our accommodation on campus can be found here.